rickydebojeet/introduction-to-Csharp/Chapter_3/README.md

     - Through command line arguments.

     But it is also possible to give values to string variables interactively through the keyboard at the time of execution (runtime).
 It is done using `System.Console.ReadLine()`.
 It should be noted that the method returns a string so to initialize a integer or float we need to use another method from Convert class i.e. `System.Convert`.
-So the final code for initializing one integer varible will be somthing like `System.Convert.ToInt32(System.Console.ReadLine());`
+So the final code for initializing one integer varible will be something like `System.Convert.ToInt32(System.Console.ReadLine());`

   - **[Multiple Main Methods](./Practice/Program7.cs)**: If there are multiple Main() methods in a program with multiple classes.
 We need to provide starting point by specifying from which class we should start the program.
 The CLI for that will be: